bingtimren/typescript-validation-study/README.md

 To use io-ts also means to use at least some basic fp-ts and functional programming.

+Generally when schema is a bit complex, type inference does not work that well.
+Also because io-ts kind of insisting functional programming purity, somethings it's difficult to figure out how to make things work as I'm not very familiar with functional programming.

 ### Joi

 Can it work on both back-end and front-end?
 One user [said](https://www.reddit.com/r/reactjs/comments/awluya/reusable_validation_at_serverside_and_frontend/) "I used shared joi schema on backend, web frontend and react-native app.
 In the end I ditched it, because it's super heavy and requires joi-browser and some extra hacking to work on client side."